From the Cook

 Tips & Tricks (5)

-- Keep Puff Pastry Ice-Cold ❄️Work with puff pastry straight from the freezer and keep it chilled until the moment you roll it out—cold butter layers create maximum flakiness and prevent the pastry from becoming greasy.
+- Keep Puff Pastry Cold ❄️Work with chilled puff pastry and keep it in the refrigerator until the moment you're ready to roll and fill it—this prevents the butter from melting and ensures maximum flakiness in the final bake.

-- Squeeze Out Excess Spinach Moisture 🫧After wilting and cooling your spinach, wrap it tightly in a kitchen towel and wring it out thoroughly to prevent a soggy filling that will make the pastry soggy.
+- Squeeze Out Spinach Moisture 💧After wilting and cooling the spinach, wrap it tightly in a clean kitchen towel and squeeze out as much liquid as possible to prevent a soggy filling and maintain pastry crispness.

 Recipe Facts